 Rapid Regulatory Reporting for Cloud Compliance

 In 2017, we exist in an era of almost overwhelming cybersecurity threats.
+Therefore, data protection and security are more important than ever before.
 Just this year alone we have witnessed multiple widescale ransomware attacks i.e. Petya, WannaCry, and Cloudbleed.
 These threats to sensitive information are not going unnoticed, and usually involve an insider threat.
-Increased regulatory bodies are sprouting at record pace in countries and territories around the globe to ensure that organizations are securing the sensitive information of their citizens.
+Increased regulatory bodies are sprouting at a record pace in countries and territories around the globe to ensure that organizations are securing the sensitive information of their citizens.
 Organizations are capturing the power of cloud technologies such as Salesforce Event Monitoring with FairWarning® for Salesforce to take control of their data and bolster security measures to comply with these government regulations.

 Part 3 of this series will explore Performance